openjdk/guide/src/next.md

 ## Backing Out a Change

-If a change cause a regression that can't be fixed within reasonable time the best way to handle the regression can be to back out the change.
+If a change causes a regression that can't be fixed within reasonable time the best way to handle the regression can be to back out the change.
 Backing out means that the inverse (anti-delta) of the change is pushed to effectively undo the change in the repository.
 There are two parts to this task, how to do the bookkeeping in JBS, and how to do the actual backout in mercurial.

-The backout is a regular change and will have to go through the standard code review process, but is considered a trivial change and thus it requires only one Reviewer and will avoid the 24h code review window, even for areas where stricter rules usually applies.
+The backout is a regular change and will have to go through the standard code review process, but is considered a [trivial](glossary.html#trivial) change.
 The rationale is that a backout is usually urgent in nature and the change itself is automatically created by hg, and reviewed by the person who is performing the backout, so even though only one additional Reviewer is required the change will in practice get two reviews.

 ### How to work with JBS when a change is backed out